 - Affected work unit designation

-- Number of affected employees (minimum of five employees)
+- Number of affected employees including part-time employees (minimum of five employees)

-- Planned percentage of work hour reduction (must be between 20 percent and 50 percent and be the same for all affected employees)
+- Planned percentage of work hour reduction (must be between 20 percent and 50 percent and be the same for all affected employees, and the reduction of work hours for employees is not based on a work week exceeding 40 hours).

 - Estimate of the number of layoffs that would occur without VSW